Skip to main content

 Core curriculum: Preschool Education and Primary Education

-Curricular contents and the knowledge and skills which should be covered by curricula for early childhood and primary education are laid down in the Regulation of the Minister of National Education of 14 February 2017 on the core curricula for preschool education and for general education in primary schools, including for pupils with mild and severe intellectual disabilities, for general education in stage I sectoral vocational schools, general education in special schools preparing for employment, and general education in post-secondary schools (as subsequently amended) (Rozporządzenie Ministra Edukacji Narodowej z dnia 14 lutego 2017 r. w sprawie podstawy programowej wychowania przedszkolnego oraz podstawy programowej kształcenia ogólnego dla szkoły podstawowej, w tym dla uczniów z niepełnosprawnością intelektualną w stopniu umiarkowanym lub znacznym, kształcenia ogólnego dla branżowej szkoły I stopnia, kształcenia ogólnego dla szkoły specjalnej przysposabiającej do pracy oraz kształcenia ogólnego dla szkoły policealnej (z późn. zm.)).
-The main core curriculum contents addressing the European, global or intercultural dimension are outlined below.
+Curricular content and the knowledge and skills which should be covered by curricula for early childhood and primary education are laid down in the Regulation of the Minister of National Education of 14 February 2017 on the core curricula for preschool education and for general education in primary schools, including for pupils with mild and severe intellectual disabilities, for general education in stage I sectoral vocational schools, general education in special schools preparing for employment, and general education in post-secondary schools (as subsequently amended) (Rozporządzenie Ministra Edukacji Narodowej z dnia 14 lutego 2017 r. w sprawie podstawy programowej wychowania przedszkolnego oraz podstawy programowej kształcenia ogólnego dla szkoły podstawowej, w tym dla uczniów z niepełnosprawnością intelektualną w stopniu umiarkowanym lub znacznym, kształcenia ogólnego dla branżowej szkoły I stopnia, kształcenia ogólnego dla szkoły specjalnej przysposabiającej do pracy oraz kształcenia ogólnego dla szkoły policealnej (z późn. zm.)).

 Preschool Education